abemscac/pies-doc/docs/vue3/ref-vs-reactive.md

 ### How `ref()` Works

-The following pseudocode gives us a good concept of how `ref()` works in Vue 3.
+The following pseudocode gives us a decent concept of how `ref()` works in Vue 3.
 Although it is extremely simplified and rearranged, we can still get some ideas of what's going on inside `ref()`:

 ```ts showLineNumbers
 import { reactvie, Ref } from 'vue'